From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Use Tools or a Pro – Automate tracking with software or hire a bookkeeper to keep your books clean, maximize deductions, and stay IRS-ready.

-This guide will walk you through every legitimate deduction Amazon sellers should know.
-We’ll explain it in plain English, give real-world examples, and always finish with what this means for you.
-By the end, you’ll know exactly how to lower your tax bill — and keep more of what you earn.
+This guide breaks down every legitimate seller tax deduction Amazon businesses should know.
+You’ll see real-world examples, explained in plain English, and learn exactly how to keep more of what you earn.

-When you sell on Amazon, you bring in revenue (sales).
+When you sell on Amazon, you bring in sales revenue.
 But the IRS only taxes your profit (sales minus expenses).
 Deductions are the legal way to subtract business costs from your income so you only pay tax on what you truly earned.

 👉 What this means for you: Every dollar you deduct lowers the amount of income the IRS can tax.
 If you’re in the 25% tax bracket, a missed $1,000 deduction = $250 in extra taxes you didn’t need to pay.